ocaml-multicore/ocaml5-tutorial/README.md

 the overhead of domains, **the recommendation is that you spawn exactly one domain per available core.**

-OCaml 5 GC is designed to be a low-latency garbage collector with short stop-the-world pauses.
-Whenever a domain exhausts its minor heap arena, it calls for a stop-the-world, parallel minor GC, where all the domains collect their minor heaps.
-The domains also perform concurrent (not stop-the-world) collection of the major heap.
+The OCaml 5 garbage collector (GC) is designed to be a low-latency GC with short stop-the-world pauses.
+Whenever a domain exhausts its minor heap arena, it calls for a stop-the-world, parallel minor GC.
+Here, all the domains collect their minor heaps.
+They also perform concurrent (not stop-the-world) collection of the major heap.
 The major collection cycle involves a number of very short stop-the-world pauses.

-Overall, the behaviour of OCaml 5 GC should match that of the OCaml 4 GC for sequential programs, and remains scalable and low-latency for parallel programs.
+Overall, the behaviour of the OCaml 5 GC should match that of the OCaml 4 GC for sequential programs, and it remains scalable and low-latency for parallel programs.
 For more information, please have a look at the [ICFP 2020 paper and talk on "Retrofitting Parallelism onto OCaml"](https://icfp20.sigplan.org/details/icfp-2020-papers/21/Retrofitting-Parallelism-onto-OCaml).